 The Supported Decision-Making Act governs an SDM agreement in Chapter 1357 of the Texas Estates Code.
 This agreement is designed to help accommodate and support individuals with disabilities as they decide where they live, the medical care they receive, and the support they want.
 The goal is never to impede the individual’s ability to make their own decisions at any time.

 If you have had doubts about guardianships, a Supported Decision-Making arrangement may be what you are looking for.
-We are here to help you explore the alternatives to guardianship.
+Find a trusted Guardianship attorney to help you explore the alternatives to guardianship.